Climate change in Australia: Agriculture forestry and livestock

 Small changes caused by global warming, such as a longer growing season, a more temperate climate and increased CO_{2} concentrations, may benefit Australian crop agriculture and forestry in the short term.
 However, such benefits are unlikely to be sustained with increasingly severe effects of global warming.
 Changes in precipitation and consequent water management problems will further exacerbate Australia's current water availability and quality challenges, both for commercial and residential use.

-The CSIRO predicts that the additional results in Australia of a temperature rise of between 3 and 4 degrees Celsius will be:
+The CSIRO predicts that the additional results in Australia of a temperature rise of between 3 and 4 °C will be: